tasict/homebridge-ewelink-sonoff/README.md

 * Support login with phone number / email and password, which save your time from obtaining the authentication token with Charles once in a while.
 * Support sending heartbeat on the WebSocket connection, which greatly reduce the interval of reconnects, hence better stability.
 * Support obtaining the correct API / WebSocket API host automatically, so you don't need to obtain these information with Charles.
+* Support for groups to simulate accessory.
+Currrently only blind (WindowCovering) is supported.

 ## Shortcomings